 We can’t end our list of hikes in Iceland without mentioning the Glymur Waterfall.
 This is definitely the most scenic trail I took in Iceland.

 Like most outdoor activities in Iceland, the best time to explore this trail is from June to September.
-This hike does involve a river crossing and the log that you use to cross isn’t in place during the winter.
-While it’s possible to walk this route in the colder months, the hike is quite dangerous and slippery due to the abundant snow that usually covers the path.
+This hike does involve a river crossing, and the log that you use to cross isn’t in place during the winter.
+While it’s possible to walk this route in the colder months, the hike is quite dangerous due to the abundant snow that usually covers the path.

-The good news is that the hike isn’t super challenging, so you don’t necessarily need a lot of experience under your belt.
-There are two ways of doing this hike:
+The good news is that the hiking trail isn’t super challenging, so you don’t necessarily need a lot of experience under your belt.
+There are two ways of doing this hiking route:

-- The loop takes you east of the riverbank before crossing above the cascade.
-The return trail runs west of the river.
+• The loop takes you east of the riverbank before crossing above the cascade.
+The return hiking trail runs west of the river.
 It’s perfect for enjoying waterfall views from a whole other angle.

-- The out-and-back hike of Glymur Waterfall means traversing the water on the log.
+• The out-and-back hike to Glymur Waterfall means traversing the water on the log.
 The return trail then runs east of the river.

 I would recommend that you set aside some time for the Glymur Waterfall.
 You won’t want to rush past this majestic scenery.
-Glymur is the second tallest fall in Iceland and every minute is worth it.
+Glymur is the second-tallest waterfall in Iceland, and every minute is worth it.

 Things go wrong on the road ALL THE TIME.
 Be prepared for what life throws at you.